Search for long-lived particles using displaced vertices with low-momentum tracks in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Preselection and event samples

 \section{Preselection and event samples}

 Events used in this search are required to pass a preselection, designed to select events with a high-\pt ISR jet and large \ptmiss.
 These events are recorded by a trigger requiring $\ptmiss > 120\GeV$ and are required to have offline $\ptmiss > 400\GeV$, which removes background events, while retaining signal events.
 In addition, events are required to have at least one jet with $\pt > 100\GeV$ and $\abs{\eta}<2.4$.
 The highest \pt jet in an event is considered the ISR candidate jet.
-The preselection also rejects events containing well-reconstructed muon, electron, photon, or hadronically decaying \PGt candidates that meet specific criteria.
-This allows for the amount of background to be reduced by a factor of two.
+The preselection also rejects events containing well-reconstructed muon, electron, photon, or hadronically decaying \PGt candidates that satisfy the following requirements.
 Muons must have $\pt > 10\GeV$ and $\abs{\eta} < 2.4$~\cite{CMS:2018rym}.
 Electrons are required to have $\pt > 10\GeV$ and $\abs{\eta} < 2.5$~\cite{CMS:2020uim}.
 Photons must have $\pt > 15\GeV$ and $\abs{\eta} < 2.5$~\cite{CMS:2020uim}.
 Tau leptons are required to have $\pt > 18\GeV$ and $\abs{\eta} < 2.3$~\cite{CMS:2018jrd}.
-No requirements are imposed on the degree of detector activity in the vicinity of the any such lepton or photon.
+No requirements are imposed on the degree of detector activity in the vicinity of any such lepton or photon.
+This veto allows for the amount of background to be reduced by a factor of two.

 Signal events are simulated at leading order (LO) using \MGvATNLO~2.6.5~\cite{Alwall:2014hca}, with up to two additional jets included in the matrix element calculations.
 The MLM~\cite{Alwall:2007fs} prescription is used to match jets from matrix element calculations to those from parton showers.
 The LLP production cross sections are normalized to next-to-next-to-LO (NNLO) accuracy in quantum chromodynamics (QCD) and matched to next-to-next-to-leading logarithmic (NNLL) soft-gluon resummation~\cite{Beenakker:2016lwe}.
 For the \PSQt NLSP model, bound states resulting from the color charges carried by \PSQt could have kinematic effects and interact with materials in the detector.
 The interactions follow the cloud model~\cite{Kraan:2004tz, Mackeprang:2006gx} in the simulation.
 The \PSQt NLSP samples are generated with different \PSQt masses ranging from 400 to 1400\GeV, with \dm ranging from 12 to 25\GeV, and \br ranging from 10 to 100\%, corresponding to \ctau in the range of 0.01--400\mm.
 The lower bound on \dm is set to 12\GeV, as smaller values of \dm correspond to \ctau ranges where the search sensitivity diminishes.
 The bino-wino NLSP samples are generated with different masses of the NLSP ranging from 200 to 600\GeV, with \dm ranging from 12 to 25\GeV, and \ctau ranging from 0.2 to 200\mm.